-- Tango, a language for defining typed feature structures which provides a set of predefined types (including regular expressions) and supports the notion of modules (package). - Habanera, a Lexical Knowledge Base management system which is used for managing all lexical resources (Zajac 97b); Lexical entries are instances of typed feature structures and a dictionary schema is defined by type definitions in a Tango module.
-Habanera supports several indexing schemes which allow runtime access by various NLP engines. - Samba, a morphological formalism which provides a high-level language for specifying morphological models.
+- Tango, a language for defining typed feature structures which provides a set of predefined types and supports the notion of modules (packages). - Habanera, a Lexical Knowledge Base management system which is used for managing all lexical resources (Zajac 97b); Lexical entries are instances of typed feature structures and a dictionary schema is defined by type definitions in a Tango module Habanera supports several indexing schemes which allow runtime access by various NLP engines.

+- Samba, a morphological formalism which provides a high-level language for specifying morphological models.
 Morphological rules map string expressions to feature structures and Samba provides constructions to combine and factorize morphological rules in various ways.
-This formalism supports reversible morphological analysis and generation (Zajac 97a) and is used to implement morphological analyzers and generators. - Rumba, a syntactic formalism where a grammar is a set of general rewrite rules for analysis (and generation) based on the composition of generalized finite-state transducers.
-Several Rumba grammars can be applied sequentially on the graph representing an analysis allowing for finer control of grammar application and modularity in grammar development. - Mambo, a transfer formalism based on (Zajac 89) and (Amtrup 95) that is used to write all transfer components of a machine translation system.
+This formalism supports reversible morphological analysis and generation (Zajac 97a) and is used to implement morphological analyzers and generators. - Bolero, a syntactic formalism where a grammar is a set of general rewrite rules for analysis (and generation) based on the composition of generalized finite-state transducers.
+Several Rumba grammars can be applied sequentially on the graph representing an analysis allowing for finer control of grammar application and modularity in grammar development. - Rumba, a very simple reordering rule formalism where a rule specifies an order on a sub-set of features as well as constraints on the kind of constituents on which - Mambo, a transfer formalism based on (Zajac 89) and (Amtrup 95) that is used to write all transfer components of a machine translation system.